LoyolaChicagoBooks/introcs-csharp/rst/project.rst

    though what pair from the team is working together at different times may be fluid.
 The lead programmer might be involved in pairs more often than others, but be sure the other coders get to drive often.
 #.
-Librarian/version coordinator: You are strongly encouraged to
+Librarian/version coordinator: The default should be for you to have a
+   box.com folder shared with your whole team and me and your TA, with all as editors.
+Your folder should have the name of your team.
+   You should always have a folder that contains the latest working version of the project.
+You should also keep old versions, for instance copied into numbered version folders.
+   Box does not handle successive versions automatically.
+   You can choose
-   use something like Dropbox or the more capable Bitbucket and Mercurial.
+   to use the more capable professional combination of Bitbucket and :ref:`hg-and-teamwork`.
    The latter will have a learning curve, and in that case this person should be the best informed on Mercurial, and help the other team members.
-Only commit working code.
-   Comment out incomplete additions that you want to show to everyone, or comment out the call to a method that compiles but does not yet function logically.
 #.
 Report coordinator: Gather the contributions for reports from team
    members and make sure the whole reports get to posted on schedule.
    Your instructor needs
    a clear idea of the contributions of each member each week.
-If a team member is not clear on this to the report writer, the report writer needs to be insistent.
+If a team member is not clear on this to the report writer, *the report writer needs to be insistent*.
 #.
 Instruction coordinator: Make sure there are clear written documents
    and help within the program for the user, who you assume is not a C# programmer and knows nothing about your program at the start.